ME495-Navigation/slam-project-scferro/nuslam/README.md

 ### Launch Using LIDAR Data in Simulation
 Use the command `ros2 launch nuslam slam_with_lidar.launch.xml`.
 Using this launchfile will use the lidar data published by the simulation to estimate to positions of the obstacles.
 The robot then uses SLAM to estimate it's position.
 The estimated positions of the obstacles are shown in purple.

+### Launch Using the Real Turtlebot 3 Burger
+To run SLAM on the turtlebot, first open an SSH terminal to the turtlebot via a wi-fi network.
+Next, use the command `ros2 launch nuslam turtlebot_bringup.launch.xml` to launch all the required nodes to run SLAM on the turtlebot.
+If you would like to visualize the obstacles the turtlebot is detecting, you can run `ros2 launch nuslam pc_bringup.launch.xml` on another PC on the same network.
+This will open RViz and show the turtlebot and the obstacles it is detecting, but it will not run any of the turtle_control or slam nodes on the client PC.

 ## Examples of Usage
 Below are examples of using the NuSLAM package to do SLAM with the turtlebot 3, both in simulation and with the real robot.